jamesonwildwood/mule_linux_service_install/README.md

 Notice that the wrapper.conf file has variables in a few places and that these variables are being represented in the init script.
 Before you overwrite your wrapper.conf note down any customizations you may have done to the file.
 And optionally add them to the init.d script or the parameter file.
+Also install your license for enterprise before overwriting the wrapper.conf file.
+Backup your old file first.

 ```
 Wrapper.conf goes in